 Additionally, the Township executed a fixed rate swap agreement, which fixed its interest rate for 75% of the original note proceeds (see Note 14).
+The fixed rate terminates effective August 25, 2020, and unless the Township requests a new fixed fate, the note will bear interest at the variable rate.
+The future debt service requirements below are calculated on the assumption that the variable rate will increase to 3% within five years of the conversion date.
 Principal payments are due on August 25 of each year as shown below.
 These notes were issued for the purpose of constructing a new municipal pool complex.
 These notes were issued as non-electoral debt.
 The Township has pledged its full faith and taxing power, and is required to include in its budget for each year the amount of debt service on the notes, which will be payable in such fiscal year.